 Definition: Low participation groups

 Low participation groups are those groups that face significant challenges and barriers to participate in sport and active recreation.
-The groups may include people with disability, people from culturally and linguistically diverse (CaLD) backgrounds, adolescent girls (10 to 19 years), Aboriginal people/s, people from the LGTBQI+ community, seniors and disengaged youth.
+The groups may include people with disability, people from culturally and linguistically diverse (CALD) backgrounds, adolescent girls (10 to 19 years), First Nations people/s, people from the LGBTQIA+ community, seniors and disengaged youth.